checkly/docs.checklyhq.com/site/content/about/_index.md

 joinUs:
   title: Join us
   description: >-
     Checkly is growing!
 Join us and help us empower development teams to build, deploy and run better software.
-You will be working on our SaaS app and our open source projects Headless Recorder and Terraform Provider
+You will be working on our SaaS app and our open source projects
   image: "/about/svgs/join_us_raccoon.svg"
   buttonTxt: View open positions
   buttonLink: "/jobs"